 A PBWF diet involves eating plant foods and is arguably a less rigid version of veganism.
 Plant based means the majority of your calories come from plants including the main plant based food groups:

-- Whole grains – quinoa, barley, rice, oats etc.
+- Whole grains – quinoa, barley, brown rice, oats, whole wheat etc.

 - Legumes – beans, chickpeas, black beans, lentils etc.